Tutorial

 In the same backend configuration, to create the Health Check configuration, click on Health Check > CREATE HEALTH CHECK and add it as shown below:

-health check google cloud
+gcp health check

 How to set up the Health Check on Google Cloud?